goblimey/ntripcaster/README.md

 You can set up the docker image so that things like the server log file survive.
 Read the docker manual to find out how.

-To avoid confusion:  to start the server use docker run and specify the image ID.
-Once it's running, refer to it using its container ID, not its image ID.
-The container lasts as long as you are running the image.
-The image lasts until you delete it.

 Whenever you change anything in the project, you need to run the docker build again.
 That will produce a new image with a different ID.

+When you started the docker image earlier, it tied up your git bash window.
-To avoid tying up your git bash window, start the image like so:
+To avoid that, start the image using this magic:

     sudo docker run {image_id} >/dev/null 2>&1 &

+(substituting your image ID)

 ">/dev/null" connects the command's standard output to a special file that just discards anything written to it.